gazaskygeeks/Coding-Foundations-course/coursebook/Week 05/session-14/intro-to-functions.md

   return a * b; // Function returns the product of a and b }

-var product = findProduct(5, 3); // Function is called, return value will end up in product console.log(product); // Logs: 15
+let product = findProduct(5, 3); // Function is called, return value will end up in product console.log(product); // Logs: 15
 ```